lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 ## Final thoughts

-> <p>It is not that we have a short time to live, but that we waste a lot of it. **Life is long enough**, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.</p><p align="right">– Seneca</p>
+> <p>It is not that we have a short time to live, but that we waste a lot of it. <b>Life is long enough</b>, and a sufficiently generous amount has been given to us for the highest achievements if it were all well invested.</p><p align="right">– Seneca</p>

-Life is long and difficult and nothing is guaranteed.
+Life is difficult and nothing is guaranteed.
 There's no prize at the end of it; in fact, "the end" could happen at any time.
 As an adult, you pretty much have to figure out the rules and what your own purpose is.

 You have two choices: run on autopilot and let life happen to you.
 Or, take the amazing and unique opportunity that can only happen at this point in time of our entire universe's history.
 Find your meaning and do something that you can be proud of and make every day worth living.
 Because, what is happening right now, at this very moment, is the only guarantee we have in life.